-This tutorial will demonstrate how to use Error Checking in Excel and Google Sheets.
+This tutorial demonstrates how to use error checking in Excel and Google Sheets.

 Background Error Checking

-If the background error checking options are not switched on in Excel, then this triangle will not show up, but the cell will still contain an error value.
+If the background error checking options are not switched on in Excel, no triangle shows up, even though the cell contains an error.

 How to Use Error Checking

-1. With the file that contains the errors open in Excel, in the Ribbon, select Formula > Formula Auditing > Error Checking.
+- With the file that contains the errors open in Excel, in the Ribbon, go to Formula > Formula Auditing > Error Checking.

 The error is shown in the formula in the dialog box.

-5. Click Close, and then (1) click Next to move to the next error.
-Then (2) click Trace to trace the error.
+- Click Close and then Next to move to the next error.
+Click Trace Error to get more information on the source of the error.

-Excel will highlight the error with tracing arrows allowing you to see where the error is originating from.
+Excel highlights the error with tracing arrows, allowing you to see where the error originates.
 In this case, the #VALUE in the error is coming from the #VALUE in the previous error but the formula in the formula bar looks fine.

-6. Click (1) Previous to move to the previous error.
-The cell pointer will in this case (2) move to E15.
-The formula in E15 is shown (3) in the formula bar.
+- Click Previous to move to the previous error.
+The cursor, in this case, moves to E15.
+The formula in E15 is shown in the formula bar.
 Here, you can see that the formula is multiplying a value (e.g., in D15) with text (e.g., in A3).

 Error Checking in Google Sheets

 Error checking is automatic in Google Sheets.
-As soon as you have a cell that contains an error, it will show up on the screen with details about the error.
+As soon as you have a cell that contains an error, details about that error show up on the screen.